Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Related work

 \section{Related work}

-Although “data drift” and “concept drift” are often used interchangeably, or sometimes one is treated as a broader category, we adopt the taxonomy from \cite{moreno2012unifying}, which distinguishes four main types of data drift: covariate drift, prior probability drift, concept drift, and dataset shift.
-In this paper we center our work on concept drift.
+Although ``data drift'' and ``concept drift'' are often used interchangeably, we adopt the taxonomy of \cite{moreno2012unifying} (covariate, prior-probability, concept, and dataset shift; detailed in Section~\ref{sec:drift}).
+Our detectors are agnostic to the drift type, flagging any distribution change large enough to degrade the deployed model and warrant its retraining; in our wireless use cases such change stems primarily from the emergence of new classes.